nguyenphucbao68/wnc/hw/w2/readme.md

 This is the end of tutorial for API Validating with `Ajv`.

-Next, we come to section 2: API Documentation with `Swagger`
+Next, we come to the second topic : API Documentation with `Swagger`

 ### Setup Project Template for API Documentation